Next-Generation Improvements in Giant Exoplanet Evolutionary and Structural Models: Improvements in Giant Exoplanets Modeling

 \subsection{Impact of Metal Distribution on Evolutionary Properties}

 We next examine how the spatial distribution of heavy elements influences the evolution of giant planets.
 Two limiting configurations are considered: in the first, heavy elements are assumed to be homogeneously mixed throughout the entire envelope, with no distinct compact core.
 In the second, the same heavy-element mass is concentrated entirely into a central core, leaving a metal-free envelope.
-In all cases, the total heavy-element mass fraction is fixed at $Z=0.0484$ (3.16 $Z_\odot$), which corresponds to heavy-element masses of approximately 4.61, 15.38, 30.76, and 61.52 $M_\oplus$ for planets of 0.3, 1, 2, and 4 $M_{\rm Jup}$, respectively.
+This issue was previously examined by \citet{Baraffe2008}, who showed that for total heavy-element mass fractions $Z \lesssim 10$–15\%, the evolutionary effects of metals can be well approximated by concentrating all heavy elements in the core.
+At higher metallicities ($Z \gtrsim 20\%$), however, cooling histories and radius predictions diverge by up to $\sim$10\% at a given age.
+We revisit this regime by considering models with a total heavy-element mass fraction of $Z=0.0484$ (3.16 $Z_\odot$), which corresponds to heavy-element masses of approximately 4.61, 15.38, 30.76, and 61.52 $M_\oplus$ for planets of 0.3, 1, 2, and 4 $M_{\rm Jup}$, respectively.

 All evolutionary calculations employ the Sonora Bobcat atmospheric boundary conditions with $Z=0.0484$ \citep{Marley2021}.
 The hydrogen–helium component of the envelope is treated with the SCvH95 EOS for a fixed helium fraction $Y=0.2735$, while the heavy elements are represented using the AQUA EOS \citep{Haldemann2020}, both in the envelope and in the core.
 This consistent treatment allows for a controlled comparison between the two distributional exemplars.